 an offence under the Act has been committed on the premises.

 11.6 If a premises wishes to have more than two machines then it needs to apply for a permit and the Licensing Authority must consider that application based upon the licensing objectives, any guidance issued by the Gambling Commission issued under Section 25 of the Act , and “such matters as they think relevant.”
-The Licensing Authority considers that “such matters” will be decided on a case-by-case basis but generally, there will be regard to the need to protect children and vulnerable persons from harm or being exploited by gambling
+The Licensing Authority considers that “such matters” will be decided on a case-by-case basis but generally, there will be regard to the need to protect children and vulnerable persons from harm or being exploited by gambling or at risk of child sexual exploitation.

 The Authority will also expect the applicant to satisfy it that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machines.
 Measures, which will satisfy the Authority that there will be no access, may include the adult machines being in sight of the bar, or in the sight of staff who will monitor that the machines are not being used by those under 18.
 Notices and signage may also be helpful.
+As regards the protection of vulnerable persons, applicants may wish to consider the provision of information leaflets/helpline numbers for customers who may have a gambling addiction, from organisations such as GamCare and GambleAware.

+It should be noted that the Licensing Authority can decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
+Conditions (other than these) cannot be attached to the applicant’s license.

 11.7 It should also be noted that the holder of a permit must comply with any Code of Practice issued by the Gambling Commission about the location and operation of the machines.
-Notifications and applications for two or three machines will generally be dealt with by Licensing Authority officers.
+Notifications and applications for three machines will generally be dealt with by Licensing Authority officers.
 Those for four or five machines will be determined by Licensing Officers in consultation with the Chair of the Licensing Committee, and applications for six or more machines will be referred to a Licensing Sub-Committee.

 11.8 Prize Gaming Permits